 Be sure that the website designer you choose to build and/or host your website holds the security of your website in high regard.
 Your security should be their top priority.
 Even when using a secure website platform, the backend configuration of your website can play a key role in the security of your website.
 A poor backend configuration can lead to security breaches.

-In all my websites I use a two pronged approach to WordPress and Joomla! website security.
-Securing against attacks and putting in safeguards plus adding an SSL certificate.
-This not only encrypts the connection between your website and visitor, but also makes your website good for Google ranking.
+I use a two pronged approach to WordPress and Joomla! in all my website’s security.
+Securing against attacks and putting in safeguards in addition to adding a SSL certificate.
+Besides encrypting the connection between your website and visitor, SSL also makes your website good for Google ranking.

 Should you be worried about the security of your website?

 Poorly written software creates security issues.
-If you have important assets or anything that puts you in the public spotlight, then your website security will be tested.
+Your website security will be tested If you have important assets or perhaps anything that puts you in the public spotlight.
 We have all seen even the biggest of companies hitting the headlines with loss of data, or worse.
 All complex programs can have, at the very least, a weakness point.
 Unknown until someone finds it.
 On top of that, web servers and websites are inherently complex programs.

-Site visitors also face a web security issue.
+Finally, your site visitors also face potential web security issues.
 A common website attack involves the silent and concealed installation of code that will exploit the visitors’ browsers.
 Therefore the end target of these attacks is not your site.
-Many thousands of websites have been compromised with their owners unaware that anything has been added to their sites.
-Hence, their own visitors are at risk by effectively aiding these breaches of website security.
+Many owners are unaware they have compromised sites.
+Hence their own visitors are at risk by effectively aiding these breaches of website security.